Introduction to significant

 consider to be required reading.

 More detailed course

-Here are four examples of the philosophical issues:
+Here are four examples of philosophical issues that we will explore:

 has an arrow.
 We see this arrow when events "unfold" in a one-way direction.
 For example unbroken eggs turn into omelets, but omelets never turn into unbroken eggs.
 A rock leaves your hand and falls into a pond causing expanding waves.
 However, contracting waves on the pond never reach a point where they eject a rock into your hand leaving a smooth pond surface.
-What would human experience be like if
+Why does the universe have this unidirectionality?
+And if

 time's arrow reversed direction in some far off corner of the

 universe, would the people there walk backwards up steps